NamitaMalik/JavaScript-Inheritance-Revisited/README.md

 ![Function as data in per Instance.png](https://raw.githubusercontent.com/NamitaMalik/JavaScript-Inheritance-Revisited/master/Function%20as%20data%20in%20per%20Instance.png)

 > NOTE: If we are defining 5 **functions** into **constructor** **function**, and each **function** takes 10 bytes then each object will take 50 bytes and 10 objects will take 10*50=500 bytes.
-And memory will continuously increase by 50 bytes with each object.
-Which is seriously bad way.
+And memory will continuously increase by 50 bytes with each object, which is seriously a bad way.

-**Second Problem**: When we do ```Peacock.prototype = new Bird();```, a new Bird object would be created, and store to Peacock **prototype**.
-So all the Peacock objects having same object in **prototype** as parent object(Bird object).
+**Second Problem**: When we do ```Peacock.prototype = new Bird();```, a new Bird object would be created, and stored to Peacock **prototype**.
+So all the Peacock objects are now having same object in **prototype** as parent object(Bird object).
 As all the Peacock objects have single parent Bird object, so whatever we will change in that Bird object, will be reflect for all the child peacock object.
 If one child object will update any parent property, it will be updated for all other child peacock objects, which is not correct **inheritance**.

 ```JavaScript
 function Bird() {